NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 This should be treated as a warning that dry-run DNSSEC is not an end solution but rather a temporarily intermediate test step of a zone going secure.

-Thus, a dry-run only zone (only dry-run DSes on the parent) SHOULD NOT be considered as DNSSEC signed since it does not offer all the DNSSEC guarantees.
+Thus, a dry-run zone (only dry-run DSes on the parent) SHOULD NOT be considered as DNSSEC signed since it does not offer all the DNSSEC guarantees.

 ## Error reporting {#security-error-report}